Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-v1/readme.md

 Changes the ProxyHeaderType for TargetTcpProxy.
 */
 await gapi.client.compute.targetTcpProxies.setProxyHeader({ project: "project", targetTcpProxy: "targetTcpProxy",  });

 /*
+Returns permissions that a caller has on the specified resource.
+*/
+await gapi.client.compute.targetTcpProxies.testIamPermissions({ project: "project", resource: "resource",  });

+/*
 Retrieves an aggregated list of target VPN gateways.